Residents in Haiti's capital stand with police in a battle to repel the latest gang attack

 The attack comes days after gang violence forced Haiti’s main international airport to shut down for the second time this year as the country swore in a new prime minister following political infighting.

-Gang violence has forced more than 20,000 people to flee Port-au-Prince in recent days, according to the United Nations.
+Gang violence has forced more than 20,000 people to flee Port-au-Prince in recent days, according to the U.N.
+They join more than 700,000 people left homeless in recent years by the violence.

 Viv Ansanm is also responsible for a series of coordinated attacks that began in late February targeting key government infrastructure.
 Gunmen attacked police stations, opened fire on the main international airport, forcing it to close for nearly three months, and raided Haiti's two biggest prisons, releasing more than 4,000 inmates.